This section sets out the fees payable for both PCS True Sale and PCS Risk Transfer labels.

 Any extra-charge will be subject to a cap equal to 2/3rds of the original label fee for each new checklist, offering circular, transaction document or originator/protection buyer certificate that requires review.

 Additional fees will be charged in the same currency as the Initial Fee and VAT charged (if applicable).

 In addition to the Initial Fees, Applicants pay an annual label maintenance fee of £5,000 or Euro 6,000 (plus any applicable VAT) until the securities redeem, no protection payments fall due under the risk transfer instrument or the securities/risk transfer instrument lose(s) the label.

 The Label Maintenance Fee will be charged in the same currency as the Initial Fee.

 For the avoidance of doubt, the Label Maintenance Fee is charged on a transaction basis notwithstanding how many separate tranches of securities or risk transfer instruments in that transaction are awarded a label.

-The PCS Secretariat will send to the Applicant an invoice for the checklist work.
+PCS will send to the Applicant an invoice for the checklist work.
 For transactions to which the PCS Label is awarded, this should be at the same time as the confirmation letter is sent; for transactions to which no Label is awarded but where the checklist has been received, this should be within ten days of final notification that the label cannot be awarded.

 Initial Fees and Additional Fees are payable within 30 days of the Applicant receiving an invoice.